btrettel/flt/to-do.md

         - Change order of exponentiation: `x**y` to `y**x`.
         - changing order of magnitude of numbers
         - moving parentheses (common mistake)

+Later:

+- dimmod.f90, dimgen.f90: Generates a module named `dimcheck` which provides compile-time checking of dimensions. (started, paused for now)
+- fad.f90: Forward-mode automatic differentiation. (complete but not yet added)
+    - Modify your AD to be vectorized.
+See personal notes on automatic differentiation for other speed ideas too.
+- ga.f90: Module for derivative-free optimization of `real`s with a genetic algorithm.
+    - Make ga.f90 use rngmod.f90.
+    - herrera_tackling_1998
+    - Have multiple outputs.
+        - `chromo%f`
+        - `chromo%f_set`
+        - `chromo%out(:)` (for non-objective function outputs that may be of interest)
+- debugtype.f90: Module which implements a derived type to replace `real` with the following debugging capabilities:
+    - Monte Carlo sensitivity analysis on floating point operations to help identify expressions contributing to floating point inaccuracy.
+This allows to find operations with inaccuracy worse than a threshold, rather than finding *all* inexact floating-point operations as tools like gfortran's `ffpe-trap=inexact` do.
+The latter approach leads to too many reported problems.
+Prioritizing floating-point errors by their magnitude makes sense.
+        - parker_monte_1997-1
+    - FLOP counting.
+    - Something like Monte Carlo arithmetic can be used to identify sections of code that contribute the most to uncertainty, like Monte Carlo arithmetic finds sections of code that are most sensitive to round-off error.
+- f90lint: Simple linter for Fortran to enforce anything that can't be enforced with a regex linter.
+    - Enforce some Power of 10 rules, particularly procedure lengths.
+    - Start tracking comment density and adding more code comments.
+Density > 25%?
+    - Require that all functions are pure.
+    - Require construct names for nested `do` loops and `if` statements.
+    - Check that assertions have unique messages.
+List relevant variable values in error message.
 - make_checker.py: Runs both GNU Make and BSD Make on all targets and identifies which fail.
 - rng.f90: Includes a deterministic random number generator for testing purposes.
     - Base the interface on NumPy: